Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Introduction

 \section{Introduction}

-Modern cosmology has been built on a combination of theoretical considerations, observations, and non-empirical assessments~\citep{2020coce.book.....P}.
-Illustrative of the last two is the cosmological principle, which combines the observation that there seems to be no preferred direction in the sky (local isotropy), with the non-empirical assessment that we do not occupy a special place in the cosmos (Copernican principle).
-Together, they imply that the Universe on the largest scales must be spatially homogeneous -- no special place -- and isotropic -- no special direction, -- thereby motivating its description by the Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) geometry.
+Modern cosmology has been built on a combination of theoretical considerations, observations, and simulations~\citep{2020coce.book.....P}.
+Illustrative of the last two is the cosmological principle, which combines the observation that there seems to be no preferred direction in the sky (local isotropy), with the nonempirical assessment that we do not occupy a special place in the cosmos (Copernican principle).
+Together, they imply that the Universe on the largest scales must be spatially homogeneous (no special place) and isotropic (no special direction), thereby motivating its description by the Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) geometry.

-In addition to symmetries, one must specify dynamical prescriptions in order model the history of cosmic expansion within the FLRW model.
+In addition to symmetries, dynamical prescriptions must be specified in order to model the history of cosmic expansion within the FLRW model.
 This aspect has mostly come from theoretical physics and observation.
-In the standard lore, the coupling of matter and space-time geometry is described by the hitherto-unchallenged general relativity; at late times, which is the focus of the present article, its content is largely dominated by pressureless matter; the recent acceleration of cosmic expansion is attributed to Einstein's cosmological constant~$\Lambda$, which may also be interpreted as a negative-pressure fluid with equation of state~$w=p/\rho=-1$; and the curvature of homogeneity hyper-surfaces vanishes.
+In standard lore, the coupling of matter and space-time geometry is described by the hitherto unchallenged theory of general relativity.
+At late times, which is the focus of the present article, the energy budget of the Universe is largely dominated by pressureless matter.
+The recent acceleration of cosmic expansion is attributed to Einstein's cosmological constant~$\Lambda$, which may also be interpreted as a negative-pressure fluid with an equation of state~$w=p/\rho=-1$; and the curvature of homogeneity hypersurfaces vanishes.

-The set of all the aforementioned features is collectively referred to as the standard cosmological model, or \lcdm\,-- which also includes initial conditions set by the inflationary paradigm.
-To date, \lcdm is practically compatible with all cosmological observations~\citep{Aghanim:2018eyx}, and hence so are its underlying assumptions.
-Albeit intensely discussed in the community, the so-called $H_0$ tension~\citep{DiValentino:2021izs}, the $\sigma_8$ tension~\citep{Sakr:2018new}, and others~\citep{Perivolaropoulos:2021jda}, have not proved convincing enough to claim the discovery of new physics yet.
+The set of all these features is collectively referred to as the standard cosmological model, or \lcdm.
+The \lcdm also includes initial conditions set by the inflationary paradigm.
+To date, the \lcdm is practically compatible with all cosmological observations~\citep{Aghanim:2018eyx}, and hence so are its underlying assumptions.
+Although it is intensely discussed in the community, the so-called $H_0$ tension~\citep{DiValentino:2021izs}, the $\sigma_8$ tension~\citep{Sakr:2018new}, and others~\citep{Perivolaropoulos:2021jda} have not yet proved convincing enough to claim the discovery of new physics.